The Truth About Meditation: Myths, Fears, and Misconceptions

 Does Mindfulness Mean Suppressing My Thoughts?

-While you can suppress your thoughts, we also know that it doesn’t really help.
-We’re just stuffing them down, but they’re still there, bubbling under the surface, waiting to explode, whether it’s anger and temper, depression and anxiety, a panic attack, or even heart disease, cancer, or some other illness.
+While we know we can’t suppress your thoughts, we also know that it doesn’t really help.
+We’re just stuffing them down.
+But they’re still there, bubbling under the surface, waiting to explode, whether it’s in the form of anger and temper, depression and anxiety, panic attacks, or even heart disease, cancer, or chronic pain.

-From all of that unprocessed trauma and negativity that we have buried within us, it doesn’t disappear.
-We’re just burying it deeper and deeper, making it harder and harder to evolve and grow out of it.
+All of that unprocessed trauma and negativity that we have buried within us doesn’t just disappear.
+It’s being buried it deeper and deeper, making it harder and harder to heal, evolve, and let go.

-So, I would never tell anyone they should try to control their thoughts or suppress their thoughts because both lead to bad outcomes.
-The best thing we can do is learn to focus our minds, focus our attention.
+Attempting to control or suppress our thoughts leads to bad outcomes.
+The best thing we can do is learn to focus our mind, focus our attention.

 Think of it like this: you’re walking down the street, there is someone screaming hateful things on one side of the street, there is a violent man with a knife on the other side of the street, and in the middle of the street is a beautiful flower.